International Mars Ice Mapper Mission: Science

 Beyond promoting scientific observations while the orbiter completes its reconnaissance work, the agency partners will explore mission-enabling rideshare opportunities as part of their next phase of study.
 All science data from the mission would be made available to the international science community for both planetary science and Mars reconnaissance.
 This approach is similar to what NASA is doing at the Moon under the Artemis program – sending astronauts to lunar South Pole, where ice is trapped in the permanently shadowed regions of the pole.

 Access to water ice would also be central to scientific investigations on the surface of Mars that are led by future human explorers.
 Such explorers may one day core, sample, and analyze the ice to better understand the record of climatic and geologic change on Mars and its astrobiological potential, which could be revealed through signs of preserved ancient microbial life or even the possibility of living organisms, if Mars ever harbored life.
 Ice is also a critical natural resource that could eventually supply hydrogen and oxygen for fuel.
 These elements could also provide resources for backup life support, civil engineering, mining, manufacturing, and, eventually, agriculture on Mars.
 Transporting water from Earth to deep space is extremely costly, so a local resource is essential to sustainable surface exploration.

 "In addition to supporting plans for future human missions to Mars, learning more about subsurface ice will bring significant opportunities for scientific discovery", said Eric Ianson, NASA Planetary Science Division Deputy Director and Mars Exploration Program Director.
 "Mapping near-surface water ice would reveal an as-yet hidden part of the Martian hydrosphere and the layering above it, which can help uncover the history of environmental change on Mars and lead to our ability to answer fundamental questions about whether Mars was ever home to microbial life or still might be today".

-Mars has been a primary target for robotic exploration and the search for ancient life in our Solar System.
+Mars has been a primary target for robotic exploration and the search for ancient life in the Solar System.
 Mars Ice Mapper would complement surface missions on the planet, including the Perseverance rover that landed on February 18, 2021, following a seven-month journey in space.
 NASA and the European Space Agency (ESA) also recently announced they are moving forward with the Mars sample-return mission.

 Spacecraft

 The CSA would provide the radar instrument, JAXA the spacecraft bus and ASI the communications subsystem for the spacecraft.
 NASA would be responsible for overall mission management and for providing the launch of the spacecraft.
 The mission will cost US$185 million.

 NASA included an illustration of Mars Ice Mapper communicating with three spacecraft in Mars orbit, acting as communications relays back to Earth.
 The agency has previously discussed developing a communications satellite network at Mars, perhaps through public-private partnerships, to support Mars Ice Mapper.

+In March 2024, Thales Alenia Space signed a €22 million Phase B1 contract with the Italian Space Agency to develop the spacecraft's communications subsystems, following the Phase A contract previously awarded to the company in 2021.